Destruction of cultural heritage during the Sudanese civil war (2023–present): Reactions

-Efforts have been made to document Sudan's museum collections, led by the National Corporation for Antiquities and Museums (NCAM) and involving international collaborations.
+Efforts have been made to document Sudan's museum collections, led by the NCAM and involving international collaborations.
 At the Nile Valley Museum and the Shikan Museum some parts of the collection were prepared for removal to other locations.
+Shadia Abdrabo, a curator with NCAM, began creating a database of Sudan's archaeological sites and museums as part of a process of establishing the impact of the war.
+The Sudan Cultural Emergency Recovery Fund was established in 2025 to restore the country's museums and its cultural sector.

 Members of the Sudanese Writers Union have suggested that the destruction of Sudan's cultural heritage has been carried out with the intention of erasing the country's history.
 The International Council of Museums condemned attacks on museums and cautioned about the likelihood of objects being trafficked as a result of the conflict.
 UNESCO used the Heritage Emergency Fund to support the protection of two World Heritage Sites and five museums in Sudan, and cautioned that trafficked looted artefacts could enter the art market.
 In November 2024, ten foreign nationals were arrested in River Nile State for trying to smuggle artefacts looted from the National Museum and the Nyala Museum that were stored in a factory in Atbara.

 In the view of Amgad Farid of the think-tank Fikra for Studies and Development, "[The RSF's actions] constitute a deliberate and malicious assault on Sudan's historical identity ... it is a calculated endeavour to erase Sudan's legacy, to sever its people from their past, and to plunder millennia of human history for profit."

+The French Archaeological Unit for Sudanese Antiquities (SFDAS), supported by the Louvre and Durham University, helped the National Museum of Sudan create a virtual site to display lost artefacts and recreate its exhibits.